sandeepsa1/dsa/README.md

 List of code folders below:
 01-dfs						DFS algoritms and its different uses and variations.
 Traversal, path finding, topological sort and spanning tree 02-bfs						BFS algoritms and its different uses and variations.
-Traversal and shortest path finding
+Traversal and shortest path finding 03-dijkstras_algorithm      Dijkstra's algorithm code to find shortest path of a directed graph